cambiotraining/bacterial-genomics/materials/12-tree_visualization.md

 ![](images/microreact_upload2.png)

 4. This will open a file browser, where you can select the tree file and metadata from your local machine.
-Go to the `M_tuberculosis` folder where you have the results we've generated so far this week.
+Go to the `~Course_materials/M_tuberculosis` directory where you have the results we've generated so far this week.
 Click and select the `Nam_TB.treefile` and `TB_metadata.tsv` files while holding the <kbd>Ctrl</kbd> key.
 Click Open on the dialogue window after you have selected both files.

 ![](images/microreact_upload3.png)